Are You Overwhelmed By Parental Stress?

 Adult Anxiety And Depression

 If you’re a parent dealing with ongoing anxiety, depression or a history of traumatic experience(s), the big emotions that come with parenting may seem overwhelming.
 A parenting therapist can help you manage your mental well-being so you can focus more on caring for your child.
-If you would like to learn more about anxiety treatment for adults, please click here.
+Learn more about anxiety treatment for adults.

 Your Child Is Struggling

 When your child is hurting, so are you.
 As a result, you may not feel like your best self, let alone the best parent you can be.
 In a non-judgmental, compassionate space, you explore your child’s particular needs and define your values as a parent.
 When you’re able to identify triggers to distress and practice effective coping strategies, you’re then able to better navigate problems.
 Furthermore, we can recommend and coach you through specific strategies to help you guide your child and managing your emotional distress.
-We also offer child counseling to children who are struggling.
-To learn more, click here.
+We also offer child counseling to children who are struggling and teen therapy for teens.

 Collectively, we have been guiding parents for over two decades.
 With our support, you can walk away with specific strategies that promote long-term wellness.
 Imagine the fog being lifted.
-Imagine feeling confident in your ability to have firm boundaries, while nurturing a strong, open relationship with your child.
-Imagine being able to balance the many moving parts of your life.
+Envision feeling confident in your ability to have firm boundaries, while nurturing a strong, open relationship with your child.
+Picture being able to balance the many moving parts of your life.

 We also offer Online Therapy for parents seeking support.
 See an online counselor for parents from the comfort of your home.